varietywalls/variety/README.md

 - *Optional*: feh and/or nitrogen: used by default for wallpaper changing on i3, openbox, and dwm

 See `debian/control` for an equivalent list of runtime dependencies on Debian/Ubuntu.

+### Install steps

+1. Clone the git repository: `git clone https://github.com/varietywalls/variety.git && cd variety`

+2. Run `python3 setup.py install`.
+By default, this will install Variety into `/usr/local`, but you can adjust the install destination by specifying `--prefix /your/preferred/path`.